Rapps Covered Bridge (1866)

 Phoenixville, Chester County [38-15-14]

-Here again was an instance, where I had been over this bridge, many a times, while visiting a friend in that area.
+Here again was an instance, where I had been over this bridge, many a times, while visiting a friend in that area and near gave it much thought.

-I parked in the little lot to the right of the bridge, as your heading away from Phoenixville, and noticed a family of four, playing along the creek, enjoying the wonderful summer day.
+I parked in the little lot to the right of the bridge, as you’re heading away from Phoenixville, and noticed a family of four, playing along the creek, enjoying the wonderful summer day.

 Rapps Bridge (Main Sign) 065